 2013 - First graduating class of SUD majors

-2014 - Established MS in Geospatial Technogies; hired founding MS faculty; admited first class of MS students
+2014 - Established MS in Geospatial Technogies; hired founding MS faculty; admitted first class of MS students

 2015 - First class of MS students graduated; Re-designed URB and SUD undergraduate curriculum; established URB Formal Options in Global Urbanism and Community Development & Planning

 2016 - Established MA in Community Planning; will admit first class of MA students for Autumn 2016

-2017 - Recieved approval to launch BS in Urban Design (Autumn 2018).
-Established new URB Formal Option in GIS & Spatial Planning under the BA in Urban Studies major.
+2017 - Received approval to launch BS in Urban Design, starting Autumn 2018.
+Established a new Formal Option in GIS & Spatial Planning under the BA in Urban Studies major.

 Physically located in the Pinkerton Building, at the UW Tacoma campus, the Urban Studies Program calls home to the oldest building in the entire UW campus system.

 History of the Pinkerton Building